 Express their views on school education generally and work in partnership with their children's schools.

-Kirkwall Grammar School’s Parent Council Chairperson is Brian Kynoch who can be contacted parent.council@glow.orkneyschools.org.uk
+Kirkwall Grammar School’s Parent Council Chairperson is Brian Kynoch who can be contacted through parent.council@glow.orkneyschools.org.uk

 The main aims of the Parent Council are:

 To support the school in its work with pupils.